Axual/terraform-provider-axual/docs/resources/application.md

 - `owners` (String) Application Owner
 - `short_name` (String) Application short name.
 Unique human-readable name for the application.
 Only Alphanumeric and underscore allowed.
 Must be unique
 - `type` (String) Application software.
 Possible values: Java, Pega, SAP, DotNet, Bridge
 - `visibility` (String) Application Visibility.
 Defines the visibility of this application.
 Possible values are Public and Private.
-Set the visibility to “Private” if you don’t want your application to end up in overviews such as the stream graph.
+Set the visibility to “Private” if you don’t want your application to end up in overviews such as the topic graph.
 Read more: https://docs.axual.io/axual/2023.2/self-service/application-management.html#app-visibility

 ### Optional